ON-GOING PROGRAM ACTIVITIES ARE ALIGNED INTO THREE MAJOR AREAS:

-BACKPACK PALS: For some students, the breakfast and lunch they receive at school are the only meals they eat.
-BACKPACK PALS meets the needs of these hungry youngsters by sending a backpack of nutritious, non-perishable, child-friendly food home from school with the child on Friday afternoon.
+- BACKPACK PALS: Hungry children cannot learn.
+For some students, the breakfast and lunch they receive at school are the only meals they eat.
+BACKPACK PALS helps alleviate childhood hunger by sending a bag packed with nutritious, non-perishable, child-friendly food home from school with the child on Friday afternoon.

 Highest priority items are:

-The child returns the backpack to school on Monday morning for community volunteers to pick it up, refill it, and return it to a designated location at school before Friday.
-The generic backpack keeps the food secure while protecting the child’s identity and dignity.
+Community volunteers shop, pack and deliver bags to a designated location at each school before Friday.
+The generic bags keep the food secure while protecting the child’s identity and dignity.

-FILL THE BUS: Students are more likely to succeed in school if they begin the year with adequate supplies.
-In August and September, CISRC, with the help of individuals, churches, and businesses in our community, provides school supplies to a growing number of students in our area.
+- FILL THE BUS: Students are more likely to succeed in school if they begin the year with adequate supplies.
+At the beginning of each school year, CISRC, with the help of individuals, churches, and businesses in our community, provides school supplies to a growing number of students in our area.
 Items most needed are: book bags (no wheels), 3-ring binders, wide-ruled notebook paper, pencils, pens (black, blue, or red ink), subject dividers, colored pencils, highlighters, crayons, glue sticks, pencil bags, pencil boxes, composition books (one, three, or five subject), student scissors, Kleenex, hand sanitizer, 3-prong folders (any color), erasers, Play-Doh (for kindergarteners), markers (thin or broad tipped), marbled composition books, clipboards, Elmer’s glue, and index cards (3 x 5 and 4 x 6).
-Monetary donations are also accepted and can be sent to the CISRC office at 1011 Sunset Avenue, Asheboro, NC 27203.
+Monetary donations are also accepted and can be sent to the CISRC office at 1011 Sunset Avenue, Asheboro, NC 27203

-For information on making a donation to Communities In Schools of Randolph County or any of the above programs, please contact Sandi Norman, Executive Director at email@example.com or 336-625-0008.
+For information on making a donation to Communities In Schools of Randolph County or any of the above programs, please contact Paula Owens, Executive Director at email@example.com or 336-625-0008.